 This is [YOUR NAME], Head of Marketing at [COMPANY].

 I was hoping to enlist your help in promoting one of our products — [PRODUCT NAME].

 Since your audience is [EXPLAINING WHY THE OFFER IS RELEVANT], we were thinking of offering them exclusive access to our product/service.
 You’ll get some love for providing access, and we’ll get some new clients.

 Let me know if you are interested and let’s talk terms.
 We’ve got a solid subscriber base and would love to give you a feature as well.

 Don’t hesitate to contact me with inquiries and counter-offers, we are willing to explore even the craziest of collaboration ideas.

-Influencer outreach is done with a deep personal touch, and can hardly be an automatic template.
-That’s just a general idea of what you can discuss with an influencer.
+Influencer outreach is done with a deeply personal touch, and reaching out to bloggers or celebrities can hardly be done in bulk using an automated message.
+This influencer email template is just a general idea of what you can discuss with your prospect.

 Hi [THEIR NAME],

 My name is [YOUR NAME], I’m a product manager at [COMPANY].